Amdiglurax

-Amdiglurax (INN), also known by its former developmental code names ALTO-100 and NSI-189 (short for "NeuroStem Inc. 189"), is a drug described as a hippocampal neurogenesis stimulant and indirect brain-derived neurotrophic factor (BDNF) modulator which is under development for the treatment of major depressive disorder (MDD), bipolar depression, and post-traumatic stress disorder (PTSD).
+Amdiglurax (INN), also known by its former developmental code names ALTO-100 and NSI-189 (short for "NeuralStem Inc. 189"), is a drug described as a hippocampal neurogenesis stimulant and indirect brain-derived neurotrophic factor (BDNF) modulator which is under development for the treatment of major depressive disorder (MDD), bipolar depression, and post-traumatic stress disorder (PTSD).
 There has also been interest in amdiglurax for possible treatment of cognitive impairment and neurodegeneration.
-It is taken by mouth.
+It is taken oral.

 Amdiglurax's exact mechanism of action is unknown.
-However, it is thought to work through indirectly enhancing BDNF signaling and increasing neuroplasticity and neurogenesis in the hippocampus.
-The drug dose-dependently increases hippocampal volume at sufficiently high doses in rodents.
-However, it did not significantly affect hippocampal volume in humans in a clinical study.
+However, it has been disclosed to act as a highly potent agonist of the TLX.
+On the other hand, its developer disclosed amdiglurax to act as a dual agonist and positive allosteric modulator ("ago-PAM") of the metabotropic glutamate mGlu_{5} receptor and attributed its antidepressant-like effects to this action.
+The drug is thought to work through indirectly enhancing BDNF signaling and increasing neuroplasticity and neurogenesis in the hippocampus.
+It dose-dependently increases hippocampal volume at sufficiently high doses in rodents.
+However, the drug did not significantly affect hippocampal volume at the assessed doses in humans in a clinical study.
 Amdiglurax is a first-in-class drug and a small molecule.

 As of July 2024, amdiglurax is in phase 2 clinical trials for MDD, bipolar depression, and PTSD.
 A phase 3 trial for MDD is being planned.
 Findings of the effectiveness of amdiglurax in treating MDD in phase 1 and 2 trials have been mixed, although cognitive and memory improvements have been observed.
-Amdiglurax is under development by Alto Neuroscience and was previously under development by Neuralstem, Inc.
+Amdiglurax is under development by Alto Neuroscience and was previously under development by Neuralstem, Inc. It has been sold online as a nootropic and antidepressant.